 You should meet with your advisor at least once per semester, but you should see your advisor(s) as frequently as you need to.
-All undergraduate students with 30 or fewer earned hours are required to meet with an advisor prior to registering for classes.
-Each of the Schools and departments at Kennesaw State has specific requirements for meeting with your Faculty and/or Professional Advisor.
-Many departments require that you update your degree plan and see your advisor every semester before registration.
-Feel free to stop by and ask your advisor for an explanation of the process.
+Each of the Schools and departments at Kennesaw State has specific requirements for meeting with your Advisor.
+Many departments recomend that you update your degree plan and see your advisor every semester before registration.
+Feel free to schedule an advising appointment and ask your advisor for an explanation of the process.

 What courses should I take the next term?

 Remember that not all courses are offered every semester and some alternate being offered in the daytime and in the evening.
-Each department will have a tentative list posted on their website regarding their course offerings each semester.
+Some departments will have a tentative list posted on their website regarding their course offerings each semester.

-If you are uncertain about your major, you will probably want to take courses from the CORE or consider taking an orientation course in an area you are considering to major in.
+If you are uncertain about your major, you will probably want to take courses from the core, or consider taking an exploratory course in an area you are considering to major in.

-For further assistance with choosing classes, please seek your assigned Professional or Faculty Advisor for help.
+For further assistance with choosing classes, please seek your advisor for help.

 How many classes should I take?